Skip to Content

 Here are some variations you can make to this recipe and notes about ingredients.

-• Noodles - you can use fresh udon noodles (they are often thick noodles) or you can use dried udon noodles.
-You can also use soba noodles instead.
+• Noodles - you can use fresh udon noodles (they are often thick noodles), or you can use dried udon noodles.
+You can also use soba noodles or rice noodles instead.

 • Stock - you can swap the vegetable stock for the same amount of dashi stock (a stock made from bonito flakes) or chicken stock.